-There are few things as fun as picking and harvesting your own home grown vegetables for the dinner table.
-The rather unfortunate reality is that the modern day gardener simply does not have the space required grow a full on vegetable garden.
-Fortunately many of these flavoursome favourites tolerate containers two making this an excellent alternative to the conventional vegetable patch.
+There are few things as fun as picking and harvesting your own homegrown vegetables for the dinner table.
+The rather unfortunate reality is that the modern-day gardener simply does not have the space required to grow a full-on vegetable garden.
+Fortunately, many of these flavoursome favourites tolerate containers two making this an excellent alternative to the conventional vegetable patch.
 Even if you do have sufficient space containers also offer an alternative for poor soil conditions, pesky pets and other circumstances.

-Potted or containerised vegetables need a high quality fertile soil with good drainage and a high water retention.
+Potted or containerised vegetables need high-quality fertile soil with good drainage and high water retention.
 Normal garden soil simply won’t do, good produce requires good soil so it’s certainly worth the investment.
-As with all container gardening a handful or two of bone meal and slow release fertilizer in the mix can only be a good thing.
+As with all container gardening, a handful or two of bone meal and slow-release fertilizer in the mix can only be a good thing.

 Follow the advice on How to plant up a pot or container and tips when planting up a container when planting your vegetables in containers.
 Many vegetable varieties can be sown directly into containers, search your vegetables on the PlantInfo website for instructions on when and how to sow and plant them.
 (How to sow vegetables) Remember to provide support for creepers and taller vegetables like tomatoes, beans, cucumbers, squash etc.

-Its common practise and great advice to plant some herbs and flowering plants alongside your
+Its common practice and great advice to plant some herbs and flowering plants alongside your

 A very effective way to water containerised vegetables is trough drip irrigation and a timer.
 Ring the inside of the container with irrigation piping and drip sprinklers, connect all thing rings of the containers grouped together and link to the timer on the tap.
 Such timers are readily available from nurseries, garden centres and home improvement stores.
 A simple watering can or hosepipe does the job just as good.
 See when and how to water containers, pots and containerised plants.
 For more advice on watering containers.